Skip to main content

 • Control what you can.
 Keeping your life as normal as possible and making changes in your lifestyle are just a few of the things you can control.

 You play an important role in the health of the person you are caring for, but you cannot control how they are doing physically or mentally.
-Be careful not to look at your loved one’s progress and good days as proof of your caregiving skills.
-If you do this, you’ll be more likely to blame yourself when they have bad days and setbacks.
-Uncertainties and highs and lows are part of dealing with cancer – no one, not even the best caregiver, can control them.
+Your loved one may have good and not so good days.
+Uncertainties, highs and lows are part of dealing with cancer – no one, not even the best caregiver, can control them.

 How do we deal with waiting for the diagnosis?